 for Veterans and the Public

-Sometimes it can be difficult to explain that you have HIV to people you have had sex with or shared needles with in the past.
+Sometimes it can be difficult to explain that you have HIV to people you have had sex with or shared syringes with in the past.
 However, it is important that they know so they can get tested.
 If you need help telling people that you may have exposed them to HIV, many city or county health departments will tell them for you, without using your name.
 Ask your provider about this service.

 Before telling your partner that you have HIV, take some time alone to think about how you want to bring up the subject.